kishoremkv/ecommerce/README.md

 ## Automapper
 - Used to map ORM objects to DTO ( Data transfer objects) automatically
 - We should add automapper -> Nuget package as a service in startup.cs file

+## Pagination

+## CORS Header
+It is required inorder to not allow any cyber attacks to take place while loading an address from the browser.
+API has to send the CORS headers to the browser inorder to permit the information.